 To really nail it in:

 PCBA DFA is something you wished you had done or done more carefully from the onset.

 PCB DFM is an absolute must for manufacturers – you are not a good manufacturer if you can’t even say if you can manufacture something.

 If something cannot be assembled because of problems with the supplied materials – that’s not really the assemblers’ fault.
 If you give a chef the ingredients for a pizza and ask them to make a cake, they are not going to be very impressed.

 Similarly, for turnkey PCB assembly, and product development in general, we are essentially gathering the ingredients for that spongey red velvet – but every so often, we receive pepperoni and tomato puree instead.

 As every PCB designer knows, one small mistake could ruin your boards and the possibility of pulling off a meaningful run.
 Getting everything perfect first-time round is what everyone wants but in reality, with so many different parts, from different manufacturers, with varying degrees of reliability coming sit on your one PCB board – it rarely happens.
 It’s easy to forget the complexity and margin for error involved in making a single working device that something as essential as a footprint check is often overlooked or not done properly.
 A DFA check done by a qualified practicing engineer can be just the thing required.

-Seeed Fusion offers free Design for Manufacture review for expedited PCB assembly orders to remove nasty surprises when most necessary.
+Seeed Fusion offers Design for Assembly review for all PCB assembly orders to remove nasty surprises when most necessary.
 Performed by our own experienced engineers with ample hands-on product development experience, there’s no one better to give you peace of mind.
 While optional, choosing to have the review done or not can make or break your project.